 12:20

-Panel discussion: Answering tough questions about our ability to ensure the quality and safety of patients and deliver improvement in care in resource challenged operating environments
+Panel discussion: Answering tough questions about our ability to improve the quality of care and the safety of patients

 • How much of an impact are restricted resources having on quality and safety systems within healthcare currently?

-• What impact have restructures had on the system capability to deliver improvement, innovation and transformation?
+• Do we have the system capability to deliver improvement, innovation and transformation?

 • Do we have the capacity to support the delivery of the system level transformative shifts from treatment to prevention and from acute to community that have the potential to achieve long term financial sustainability?